allegro/bigflow/docs/project_setup_and_build.md

 >>> 0.35.0
 ```

-If needed, you can specify an identity file for ssh, used to push the tag to remote repository.
+If needed, you can specify an identity file for ssh, used to push a tag to a remote repository.

 ```
 bigflow release --ssh-identity-file /path/to/id_rsa